Is getting an OCBC Credit Card Essential these days?

 These cards are also among the best options for applying for your principal credit card.
 These cards will not charge you for an annual principal fee or supplementary annual fee.

 There are a lot of options in the market available.
 The best option for a credit card is up to you.
 Make sure that getting a credit card will help you beneficially.
 Always ask about the terms and conditions incorporated in your chosen credit card.

 What are the needed documents when you apply for a credit card?

 For Singaporeans and Singapore PRs, you can apply via MyInfo.
 Other documents needed are utility or telephone bills.
 Also, be ready with your Income Tax Notice of Assessment.
 Bring also your latest original computerised payslip.

 Overall, there are a bunch of options that you can consider in getting a credit card.
 Having a credit card will benefit you if you use it wisely.
 Remember not to overspend, as it may weaken your purchasing power.

 Also, be cautious of the promos that will make you waive your annual fees.
 Your annual fees may be waived, but you will end up spending more than what you are capable of.

-Lastly, remember that failure to pay your debts on your credit card will affect your credit score.
+Lastly, remember that failing to pay your credit card debts will affect your credit score.
 This is because banks and lending institutions are very much aware of your records and credit score.

 Always resist the urge to spend more than what you can.
-Having a credit card is useful, as long as it is used the right way.
+A credit card is useful as long as it is used correctly.

 Money lending entities provide instant cash loans to people who need them immediately.
 In addition, there are online loan services you can benefit from.
-Fewer documents needed and don’t require any collateral.
-It’s one best alternative whenever you need cash for emergencies.
+Fewer documents are needed and don’t require any collateral.
+It’s one of the best alternatives whenever you need cash for emergencies.